jonaskello/react_bootstrap/README.md

 # react_bootstrap

-A library for Dart developers.
-It is awesome.
+A Dart wrapper for [react-bootstrap] for JS.

 ## Usage